philsciflo/early-learning-lab/README.md

 Every commit to the `main` branch will publish the site to the URL shown in [the settings](../../settings/pages), using the [Github Actions workflows](./.github/workflows/jekyll-gh-pages.yml).

+The build process will build each game and copy the built output to the `docs/games/<game name>` directory.